Suzuki Carry: Sixth generation (ST10/ST20/ST80; 1976)

-Soon thereafter, in September 1976, the interim ST10 (only built for four months) was gradually replaced by the widened and lengthened ST20 pickup version, which also has a longer wheelbase.
+After only four months, in September 1976, the interim ST10 was gradually replaced by the widened and lengthened ST20 pickup version, which also has a longer wheelbase.
 Marketed as the Suzuki Carry Wide 550, it now reached the maximum dimensions set for the class.
 In November, the ST20 Van arrived - this version was 4 cm shorter than the truck as it reused the shorter rear side bodypanels of the L50 and ST10 versions.
 Some special variants of the ST10 (such as refrigerated versions, panel vans, etcetera) remained on sale alongside the ST20 for a little while longer until new versions could be developed and old stock be sold out.
 There was also an ST20K model available: the "K" refers to the "trucklike" nature of the vehicle in that it had three drop-sides as opposed to the utility version which had only a tailgate and formed sides.
 The ST20 range retained the three-cylinder 539-cc two-stroke engine of the ST10 and has a carrying capacity of 350 kg.
-Maximum power remained 26 PS at 4500 rpm.
+Maximum power remained 26 PS at 4500 rpm for Japanese-market vehicles.
 In October 1977, after about 187,000 had been built, the ST20 underwent a light facelift, with increased equipment and all versions (excepting the base truck) now featuring a front grille.

 Equipment levels were base, Standard, and Super Deluxe.
 The base version has no front grille, the Standard has a black grille, while the Super Deluxe features chrome trim on the grille and chromed hubcaps.
 By October 1977, the Custom Van was available in the Japanese market.
 Well equipped, with metallic paint, reclining fabric-covered seats, and chrome bumpers, this was aimed squarely at use as a private car.
 This heralded the development of the future "Every" range of passenger microvans.

-By 1977, the export-only ST80 appeared - this version was the first Carry to be equipped with a four-stroke engine, the inline-four 797-cc F8A as recently introduced in the LJ80 Jimny.
+By 1977, the export-only ST80 appeared - this version was the first Carry to be equipped with a four-stroke engine, the inline-four, 797-cc F8A as recently introduced in the LJ80 Jimny.
 In the Carry, however, the engine only developed 37 hp at 5500 rpm.
 The ST20 Carry was also produced in Indonesia until at least 1983, where it was nicknamed "Turungtung" (or Truntung).
 This is an onomatopoetic word for the sound made by the Carry's two-stroke engine.
 The Carry was the first Suzuki product to be built in Indonesia, where it saw extensive use as an Angkot.
 The ST20 was only offered as a truck in Indonesia, but local body builders such as Adi Putro and Liling Putra came up with multi-seat taxi bodies and other variations.
 The Indonesian ST20 has a claimed 33 PS at 4500 rpm and 52 Nm of torque at 3000 rpm, being unaffected by emissions regulations.

 ST80V facelift version (Chile).
 This style of grille appeared in October 1977.